joshapeterson/joshapeterson/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a data analyst and student at UNC Charlotte.
+I'm a data analyst at UNC Charlotte.
 An enthusiast for finding insight and the methods for discovering those insights.

 Below you can find examples of previous work that utilized Python, R or SQL